 Let’s say you go to the gym, do a hard high-intensity interval training (HIIT) session on the bike, then train your legs immediately afterwards.

 Chances are it’s not going to go well.

-As a result, the intensity of the “growth signals” sent to your muscles will be weaker than they otherwise would be, which in turn means a slower rate of muscle growth .
+As a result, the intensity of the growth signals sent to your muscles will be weaker than they otherwise would be, which in turn means a slower rate of muscle gain .

 Adding cardio on several of your rest days means that some of the resources used by your muscles to recover and grow are now spread more thinly than they were before.

 That is, the strength of the “make me bigger” signal being sent to muscle fibers in the hours and days after training is going to be reduced, slowing the rate at which muscle protein is synthesized.

 However, saying that cardio has the potential to hurt your gains doesn’t necessarily mean that it will, and the extent to which cardio interferes with hypertrophy depends on a number of factors, with the main ones being:

 - The proximity of the cardio to your lifting sessions.

 - The order in which the training is done.

 - The type of cardio you’re doing (i.e. jogging vs cycling).